LM-Anna/MaturityScaleTools/script/ReadMe.txt

 - **PhotoManquantes.Rmd**
 - **LoopPhotoToTake.Rmd**

-Finally, it gathers the scripts to generate the 15 html pages for the GitHub page :
+Finally, it gathers the scripts to generate the 15 html pages of the GitHub page :
 - **index.Rmd**
 - **fr.Rmd**
 - **frAMM.Rmd**